-In 2017 it was recorded that about 81% of the U.S. population uses social media, including both personal and business use.
+In 2021, Pew Research recorded that about 72% of the U.S. population uses social media for both personal and business use.
 While we’re aware that most of the people around us are on social media, have you also noticed businesses using social media?
 For instance, you might have seen a business Facebook page showcasing their products and business culture, or an Instagram account that spotlights their employees or clients.
-You’ve also probably seen these same companies pop up on your Facebook or Instagram feed as ads, or sponsored content.
+You’ve also probably seen these same companies pop up on your Facebook or Instagram feed as ads or sponsored content.

 An advantage of social media is that it enables a rapid response to questions, which leads to higher customer satisfaction.
 It even has the potential of assisting with sales.
 Outside of customer interaction and sales, social media plays a huge part in your business’ online presence and visibility.
 These are just a few of the reasons why it’s important to learn how to use effective social media marketing for your business.